pinkpong111/governance-rules-theory/README.md

 ---

+> ### DFG Ontology Lock Declaration
+>
+> This document is a component theory of the Deficit-Fractal Governance (DFG) framework and is bound by the **[DFG Terminology Canon](./DFG_Terminology_Canon.md)**.
+>
+> **Axis:** Rule Ontology — GRT governs how constraints are generated, maintained, and retired through the rule lifecycle.
+>
+> **Term qualifications in this document (Canon §3):**
+> - **rule** → *constraint generator* — the primary object of this theory.
+"Rule" is used freely here and is the canonical term for this axis (Canon §3.2).
+> - **layer** → *governance layer* in this document (Canon §3.1).
+Standalone "layer" refers to governance-layer boundaries unless otherwise qualified.
+> - **network** → replaced by *structure* or *interaction structure* in this document (Canon §3.3).
+"Network" appears only in explicit cross-references to NAT.
+> - **vector** → *rule pressure direction* — the directional constraint tendency within a governance rule space (Canon §4.1).
+>
+> **Cross-theory imports used in this document:**
+> - (Vector Storm — adopted from VST)
+> - (Resolution Gap — adopted from RBIT)
+> - (VCZ — adopted from Recovery Theory)
+> - (Boundary Agent — adopted from TLG)

+---

 ## Overview

-> **Scope:** Governance Rules Theory specifies the *rule-governance layer* within the Deficit-Fractal Governance (DFG) framework.
+> **Scope:** Governance Rules Theory specifies the *governance layer* within the Deficit-Fractal Governance (DFG) framework.
 It is an architectural component, not a complete governance solution.
-Questions of network topology, storm dynamics, and cross-layer escalation routing are addressed in the companion theories.
+Questions of interaction topology, storm dynamics, and cross-layer escalation routing are addressed in the companion theories.
 This document concerns how rules are generated, maintained, and retired — and under what structural conditions the governing layer can safely withdraw.

 Governance in multi-agent systems is not about controlling what agents do.
 It is about designing the conditions under which agents naturally converge toward **stable, diverse, and self-sustaining behavior**.